 Ethics.
 Your work must be your own.
 Relevant results of others must be properly credited, and conclusions of others, when cited, must be accurately described.

 Methodology.
-We accept, and recommend, the standard humanistic critical methods, for history in general and for texts.
-Some years ago we adapted those rules to the specific early China situation, and that Rules page may still be useful.
+We accept, and recommend, the standard humanistic critical methods, for history in general and for texts in particular.

 Acknowledgement of grant or other support may be made in an unnumbered first footnote.
 General expressions of gratitude to advisors or colleagues, or dedications to persons, are inappropriate for these brief articles.
 Specific information or assistance from others may be acknowledged in a footnote at that point.

 Length.
 We seek short articles, typically 2-4 pages as printed; 20p maximum.

 Titles should be both brief and clear.
 We do not allow subtitles.
 A title may include, but should not consist wholly of, Chinese characters.
 (See further below; note that characters will be omitted from the italicized running head).
 Greek words may be used in titles (and in running heads) if that is more suitable to the subject.

 Introduction.
 The first paragraph, however labeled, should function as an abstract, stating the problem and summarizing the conclusion.
 Orient the reader.

 Argument.
 An extended data set may be treated as an Appendix, to avoid interrupting the argument visually.

 Conclusion.
 Do not introduce new data into the Conclusion (however labeled).
 The Conclusion should simply pull the argument together, or suggest implications.
 If the latter, that paragraph may be labeled Implications.